Pubky Auth

 AuthToken verification

-To verify a token, the homeserver should:
+To verify a token the Homeserver should:

-2. Deserialize the token
+0for this spec. - Deserialize the token

-5. To avoid reuse of the token, the homeserver should consider the timestamp and pubky (serialized_token[75..115]) as a unique sortable ID, and store it in a sortable key value store, rejecting any token that has that same ID, and removing all IDs that start with a timestamp that is older than the window mentioned in step 4.
+Homeservershould consider thetimestampandpubky(serialized_token[75..115]) as a unique sortable ID, and store it in a sortable key value store, rejecting any token that has the same ID, and removing all IDs that start with a timestamp that is older than the window mentioned in step 3.

-These applications will still need some relay to receive the AuthToken through when the Authenticator sends it to the callback URL, but since the AuthToken is a bearer token, these relays can intercept it and use it before the unhosted app.
+These applications will still need some relay to receive the AuthToken when the Authenticator sends it to the callback URL.
+Since the AuthToken is a bearer token these relays can intercept it and use it before the unhosted app.
+That is why we need to encrypt the AuthToken with a key that the relay doesn't have access to, and only shared between the app and the Authenticator

 Limitations